 Now as the world begins to re-open, people are re-thinking the way they live, spend money, and travel.

 One silver lining from the pandemic, despite the devastation of lives lost and the many who suffered, is that a lot of us have had the time to reflect on what is truly important in our world.
 Experiencing beautiful places, learning about Indigenous cultures, and helping to make a positive impact for the environment is more valuable to many than traditional expensive, crowded tourist destinations.

 Kapawi Ecolodge has 20 cabanas built of wood and palm leaves in a style similar to traditional Achuar homes.
 They are solar powered, completely screened in, and equipped with mosquito netting for beds, a hammock or deck chair to lounge in over the lagoon, a balcony, and a private bath.
 If you’re feeling more social, there’s a main lounge to mingle.

-July 22 to August 1, Pachamama Alliance is offering a journey with the rare privilege to have a profound immersion with the Achuar Indigenous People.
+Pachamama Journeys is back up and running after being on hiatus due to the pandemic.
+Almost every month, we offer a journey with the rare privilege to have a profound immersion with the Achuar Indigenous People.
 You will be invited into their ancestral culture, which provides direct experience to learn from an uninterrupted lineage of wisdom amongst the vibrant forest.

 As we emerge from a devastating pandemic, we have new eyes to see and a desire to make a positive impact.
 The urge to get out and see the world is stronger than ever after many months of lock-down, travel restrictions, and social distancing.